ibm-cloud-docs/framework-financial-services-controls/controls-output/mp/mp-6.md

 ### MP-6 (a)

-Sanitize _[Assignment: organization-defined system media]_ prior to disposal, release out of organizational control, or release for reuse using _[IBM Assignment: customer approved sanitization process corresponding to the customer's retention schedule]_.
+Sanitize _[IBM Assignment: assets holding customer data]_ prior to disposal, release out of organizational control, or release for reuse using _[IBM Assignment: customer approved sanitization process corresponding to the customer's retention schedule]_.

 ### MP-6 (b)